Daniele122898/ArgonautCore/Readme.md

 # Argonaut Core

-This is a library that will house all my additional code that i use over the span of multiple projects.
+These are fundamental functions and generally reusable code that I use across multiple projects.

-This includes things like Maybe etc..
+This includes functional types that help building more robust and provable functions as well as Database helpers / wrappers and Network helpers and wrappers.